-Clearing the Jungle of Stochastic Optimization - Johns Hopkins and Princeton, Feb 17 2014(powerpoint format)
+Clearing the Jungle of Stochastic Optimization - APMOD 2014, University of Warwick, April 102014(powerpoint format)

 This is my latest version of my talk on computational stochastic optimization, focusing on modeling, defining state variables, and describing the four classes of policies.
 This was given at the APMOD conference at the University of Warwick in England, April 10, 2014.
 Two recent tutorial articles for this work are:

 Energy and Uncertainty: Clearing the Jungle of Stochastic Optimization - CIRRELT, November 25, 2013 (powerpoint format)

 This presentation was to have been given at the 3rd Colloquium of the NSERC/Hydro-Quebec Industrial Reearch Chair on Stochastic Optimization of Electricity Generation (but my flight was cancelled!).
 It contains a brief summary of different types of uncertainty that arise in energy applications, and then describes a modeling and algorithmic framework that encompasses different communities within stochastic optimization.
 The last half of the talk provides the most recent update of SMART-ISO.